-MORE NOBLE THAN WAR is the vibrant and often shocking history of the Israeli-Palestinian conflict told through football.
+More Noble Than War is the vibrant and often shocking history of the Israeli-Palestinian conflict told through football.

 This is a vibrant and often shocking story filled with driven, even ferocious people who are inspired by nationalism as much as a love of the game.
-There are many sacrifices, as brilliant teams are scattered by wars, sidelined through boycotts, and stories of players arrested, expelled, driven to hunger strikes, and beaten or shot.
-It is a story not simply of Jewish-Arab rivalry, but also deep and often violent animosities within both communities.
+There are many sacrifices, as brilliant teams are scattered by wars, side-lined through boycotts, and stories of players arrested, expelled, driven to hunger strikes, and beaten or shot.
+It is a story not simply of Jewish-Arab rivalry, but also of the deep fracture lines within each community.

 Nicholas Blincoe is the author of five novels including the award-winning MANCHESTER SLINGBACK and the acclaimed THE DOPE PRIEST, WHITE MICE and BURNING PARIS.
 Born in Rochdale, he attended art college before going to Warwick University, where he completed a PhD in contemporary European philosophy.
 He is also a screenwriter and a founding member of the New Puritans movement.